-The following table lists investments in other investment companies as of September 30, 2013 that have been valued using the NAV as a practical expedient, classified by major investment category:
+The following table lists investments in other investment companies as of September 30, 2014 that have been valued using the NAV as a practical expedient, classified by major investment category:

-Category of Investment Investment Strategy and Structure Number of Investments Fair Value Using NAV (in thousands) Unfunded Commitments (in thousands) Remaining Life Redemption Terms Redemption Restrictions and Terms Redemption Restrictions and Terms in Place at Year End Alternative Investments: Private Equity Investments in the equity and credit of primarily private companies through private partnerships and holding companies.
-Benchmark is the global stock markets (as measured by the MCSI World Index).
-4 \$ 10,805 \$ 3,940 4 to 7 years Original terms range between 4 to 6 years with five additional one-year periods at the discretion of the Manager.
+Category of Investment Investment Strategy and Structure Number of Investments Fair Value Using NAV (in thousands) Unfunded Commitments (in thousands) Remaining Life Redemption Terms Redemption Restrictions and Terms Redemption Restrictions and Terms in Place at Year End Alternative Investme nts: Private Equity Investments in the equity and credit of primarily private companies through private partnerships and holding companies.
+Benchmark is the global stock markets (as markets (as measured by the MCSI World Index).
+5 \$ 10,885 \$ 6,532 2 to 10 years Original terms range between 4 to 6 years with five additional one-year periods at the discretion of the Manager.
 Redemption not permitted during the life of the fund.
 Distributions may be made at the discretion of the general partners.
 Not applicable - no redemption ability Real Estate Limited Partnership Investments in real estate assets.
-1 5,885 Open Ended Quarterly written notice prior to valuation date.
-Value as of the last day of the calendar quarter immediately preceding the redemption date subject to the extent as liquid assets permit Value as of the last day of the calendar quarter immediately preceding the redemption date subject to the extent as liquid assets permit Real Estate Investment Trust Investments in real estate assets.
-1 6,279 Open Ended 90 days' written notice The Limited Partner may revoke a Redemption Notice with 15 days' prior written notice of such revocation the receipt of which has been acknowledged by the General Partner The Limited Partner may revoke a Redemption Notice with 15 days' prior written notice of such revocation the receipt of which has been acknowledged by the General Partner Hedge Fund Investments in commingled vehicles commonly known as hedge funds.
-1 20,144 Open Ended Annually at December 31 subject to 100 days' written notice before end of calendar year applicable lock-up If redemption not made at the end of any applicable lock-up period, they will remain outstanding and will be subject to a new lock- up period Natural Resources Investments in securities offering exposure to the varous natural resources sectors.
+1 6,959 - Open Ended 90 days written notice day of the calendar quarter immediately preceding the redemption date subject to the extent Value as of the last day of the calendar quarter immediately preceding the redemption date subject to the extent as liquid assets permit.
+Real Estate Investment Trust Investments in real estate assets.
+1 6,591 Open Ended 90 days written notice The Limited Partner may revoke a Redemption Notice with 15 days' prior written notice of such revocation the receipt of which has been acknowledged by the General Partner.
+The Limited Partner may revoke a Redemption Notice with 15 days' prior written notice of such revocation the receipt of which has been acknowledged by the General Partner.
+Hedge Fund Investments in commingled vehicles commonly known as hedge funds.
+1 21,195 - Open Ended Annually at December 31 subject to 100 days' written notice before end of calendar year.
+If redemption not made at the end of any applicable lock-up period, they will remain outstanding and will be subject to a new lock-up period.
+Natural Resources Investments in securities offering exposure to the varous natural resources sectors.
 Benchmark is the Euromoney Global Mining 100 Index with controlled risk.
-2 518 Open Ended 30 days written notice Redemption not later than the next Valuation Date (4 p.m. eastern time on the last business day of each calendar month) as long as such date is not less than 30 days of such written request. time on the last business day of each calendar month) as = \$ 43,631 \$ 3,940 =
+2 477 - Open Ended 30 days written notice Redemption not later than the next Valuation Date (4 p.m. eastern time on the last business day of each calendar month) as long as such date is not less than 30 days of such written request. time on the last business day of each calendar month) as - \$ 46,107 \$ 6,532 - • -